hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Alas! poor man! he often said, that he,
 >
-> When Mistress Strummer died, would marry me.
+> When Mrs. Strummer died, would marry me.
 >
 > Jem.
-Pho', never mind, if Mister Strummer's gone,
+Pho', never mind, if mister Strummer's gone,
 >
 > I warrant you'll soon get as good a one;
 >